Know where to find your sweet potato

 border friet(en) and patat - Meertens Instituut

 The earliest proof of the potato crossing the Pond was in AD 1573 when it was recorded being in Spain.
 Once in Spain, monks were probably responsible for spreading the plant further into Europe, perhaps first via Italy.
-At the turn of the of the sixteenth and seventeenth centuries AD the potato reached Germany and the Netherlands.
+At the turn of the of the sixteenth and seventeenth centuries, the potato reached Germany and the Netherlands.
 But by then it still was a curiosity and only mostly grown at cloister gardens and at universities for study.
 People figured the weird-looking and tasteless potato was more suitable as food for pigs and maybe for the poor.
-We'll come back to Peppa Pig later this blog post.
+We will come back to Peppa Pig later this blog post.

 Things changed because of clashing religions, as it often does in history.
 Already before the arrival of the potato in Europe, Luther had nailed his ninety-five theses to the door of the church in Wittenberg in AD 1517.
 Eventually, this schism too led to (civil) wars and prosecution, between Catholics and Protestants.
 This, of course, also led to refugee flows within Europe to, among others, the Low Countries.
-People adrift included the Huguenots from France at the end of the seventeenth century AD.
+People adrift included the Huguenots from France at the end of the seventeenth century.

-The Huguenots in general didn’t bring much wealth with them or other particular valuable skills contrary to what is sometimes romanticized.
+The Huguenots in general did not bring much wealth with them or other particular valuable skills contrary to what is sometimes romanticized.
 Something that might be influenced by today's emotional migration debates.
-But the Huguenots didn't came totally empty-handed either.
+But the Huguenots did not came totally empty-handed either.
 What they did bring with them was a different cuisine that had the potato as staple.
 The noodles, nasi goreng or pom of today's immigrants, you could say.
 In the period between AD 1680 and AD 1720 religious refugees also settled in province Friesland in the Netherlands and started to grow potatoes in their small, private kitchen gardens.
 Small-scale and for themselves.
 But in the year AD 1761 it was the area between the terp-villages (terp being an artificial dwelling mound) of Firdgum and of Tzummarum in the north-west of the province where the first commercial field of potatoes ever was harvested in the Netherlands.
 Firdgum is depicted on the cover photo of this blog post with its remarkable freestanding, slim church tower.
-The first load of potatoes was being shipped to Amsterdam via the harbor of the town of Harlingen by skipper Johan Pieters.
+The first load of potatoes was being shipped to the city of Amsterdam via the harbor of the town of Harlingen by skipper Johan Pieters.
 A skipper from the town of Franeker.
-And till this day, the potato is the main crop in this area, although farmers have specialized into seed potatoes now.
+Till this day, the potato is the main crop in this area, although farmers have specialized into seed potatoes now.

 The reason behind the fact the potato was, and still is, so successful in this area, has to do with the rich clay soil in combination with the salty sea winds.
 The latter giving greenfly a very hard time.
 The clay soil used to be tidal marshland that was reclaimed from the Wadden Sea in the High Middle Ages and therefore is very rich.

 Before the introduction of the potato, the area around Firdgum was known for its flax production.
 Flax is the basis for linen cloth.
 The local story is that even the Pope in Rome wore cloths made in Firdgum.
-If you want to have a clue what's true of this local rumor (and it's more than you think!) read our blog post Haute couture from the salt marshes.
+If you want to have a clue what is true of this local rumor (and it is more than you think!) read our blog post Haute couture from the salt marshes.
 Tradional carbohydrate crops of the salt marsh were barley, especially sea barley, and emmer wheat.
 Possibly spelt and (bread) wheat too, but archaeological research has to further substantiate the growing of these two crops.